Bastian-Kuhn/always-backup/README.md

 So it is possible to Backup Files based on a Regex to another plugin.
 The plugin can act as source and as target for Backups

+IMAP
+====
+The IMAP plugin is able to sync mails from one IMAP Server Folder to another Folder on another server, EML Files from filesystem like plugin sources to IMAP, and Mails from a Server to a filesystem like plugin target.

 About Always Backup
 ===================